 Then I decided to simply cut up the whole top vertically and add ‘solid’ vertical stripes to it.
-As is did not have enough light purple solid fabric, I ended up using a purple polka dot print and a white floral print.
-So instead of one striped quilt top I ended up having two which will most probably make up the front and back of the same quilt.
+As it did not have enough light purple solid fabric, I ended up using a purple polka dot print and a white floral print.
+So instead of one striped quilt top, I ended up having two which will most probably make up the front and back of the same quilt.

 Both of these quilts are not quilted yet, but I wanted to share them with you nevertheless as quilt tops only.
 I am not sure yet, how I will quilt them.
-Stripes seem to be an obvious choice, but I also feel that this would be a bit too much given the fact that the whole pattern are stripes already.
+Stripes seem to be an obvious choice, but I also feel that this would be a bit too much given the fact that the whole pattern is stripes already.